 A negative pressure condition (too much exhaust—not enough supply) also creates temperature control problems such as too cold near the loading docks and too hot on the opposite side of the building.
 The strong negative pressure also reduces the ACH because the fans must work harder using more electricity and developing less exhaust volume than desired.
 Yes, Yes, I know it is very expensive to heat or A/C the additional supply air.

-When actually taking the air flow measurement, the roof is usually the best place to start.
-It may require drilling a small hole into the ductwork to do a traverse of the duct to get an average air flow rate.
-(Don’t drill the hole too near the fan or a direct elbow if possible—too much turbulence—select a spot where the laminar/linear flow is better.
+When actually taking the air-flow measurement, the roof is usually the best place to start.
+It may require drilling a small hole into the ductwork to do a traverse of the duct to get an average air-flow rate.
+(Don’t drill the hole too near the fan or a direct elbow if possible—too much turbulence—select a spot where laminar/linear flow is better.

-As mentioned earlier, local exhaust building ventilation is the more appropriate method of capturing emissions from a particular process before it can get into the workroom’s air.
-The best reference for this approach is the ACGIH Publication, “Industrial Ventilation—A Manual of Recommended Practice,” 29th edition, a two-volume set.
+As mentioned earlier, local exhaust ventilation is the more appropriate method of capturing emissions from a particular process before it can get into the workroom’s air for example; Paint Spray, Booth, Welding, Chemical Blending, Grinder Dust.
+Then best reference for this approach is the ACGIH Publication, “Industrial Ventilation—A Manual of Recommended Practice,” 29th edition, a two-volume set.

-The method of using a tracer gas to measure air changes per hour (ACH) is covered in other articles related to building ventilation on our website.
-Also under Ventilation.
+The method of using a tracer gas to measure air changes per hour (ACH) is covered in other articles related to ventilation on our website.
+Also under: Ventilation.

-Our primary service areas for Ventilation Consulting or Testing are: NJ, NY, NYC, PA, CT, DE, MA, RI, Wash DC, WI, MD, MI, IL, VA, IN, GA, AL, NC, SC, TN, TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas for Building Ventilation Consulting or Testing are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.